hjk789/NXEnhanced/README.md

 For Firefox, just click the "Get the Addon" link above, then click the "Add to Firefox" button and confirm.

-For Chrome (and other Chromium based browsers), it's not available in the Chrome Web Store, so you have to install it manually.
-To do so, download [the ZIP](https://github.com/hjk789/NXEnhanced/archive/master.zip), extract it, move the extracted folder to somewhere safe, in Chrome go to `chrome://extensions` (the page with the list of your installed extensions), enable the Developer Mode, click "Load Unpacked", open the extracted folder and choose the "WebExtension" folder.
-Done!
-Just remember to never disable the developer mode, or else the extension gets uninstalled and you lose all your settings.
-To update the extension the process is almost the same, the only difference is that, after you extract the zip, you have to merge the new WebExtension folder to the old one, replacing the old files, then in `chrome://extensions` click the refresh button (the one beside the switch).

-NX Enhanced was tested in Firefox and Chrome.
-It should work fine in pretty much any browser that accepts Firefox or Chrome extensions, although I didn't tested them.
+For Chrome (and other Chromium based browsers), just click the "Available in the Chrome Web Store" link above, then click the "Add to Chrome" button and confirm.

 You also have the option of using the userscript version, but it works only in Chrome, in Firefox it works partially.
 Also, keep in mind that the userscript is discontinued.
 For more information and instructions, read [here](https://github.com/hjk789/NXEnhanced/tree/master/Userscript#how-to-use-it).

+NX Enhanced was tested in Firefox and Chrome.
+It should work fine in pretty much any browser that accepts Firefox or Chrome extensions, although I didn't tested them.

 ## Bug reports, suggestions and questions